 Josh Abbott Band

-We look forward to welcoming Josh Abbott Band to Billy Bob’s Texas on Friday, January 8 and Saturday, January 9.
-We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
+We look forward to welcoming Josh Abbott Band to Billy Bob’s Texas on Saturday, January 8.
+We offer a one-of-a-kind experience in the heart of the Fort Worth Stockyards!
 While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

 Josh Abbott Band at 10:00 PM on the Main Stage